 When Liadan Hynes' marriage fell apart she had to work on adjusting to the new reality.
-In her weekly column, Things Fall Apart she explores the myriad ways a person can find their way back to themselves
+In this column she explores the myriad ways a person can find their way back to themselves

 I always feel September is the real time of year for a new year’s overhaul.
 January should be for hunkering down on one’s couch and getting through the dark months with the help of carbs and Netflix.
 Nobody should be trying to carve their a new self, or make resolutions in the grim aftermath of Christmas.
 The sugar come-down alone is enough to send you over the edge.
 Who needs that kind of pressure?

 September, with its golden days of Indian summer; its general feeling of unspecified nostalgia; the easing off it brings (if you have kids) of having to constantly juggle extreme childcare plans; is the time for taking something new on, if resolutions or clear outs are your thing.
 They are not really mine, which is why I thought I would instead offer up a list of a slightly different kind for this “other” new year we’re experiencing this week.

 5 ways to 'start again' after divorce

 It is roughly two years since my marriage ended.
 So for anyone at a much earlier stage in that car crash of a life event, this is a list of resolutions for you to take on now, sent back from the future, so to speak.

 A list of things which I can say definitively have helped me over the last couple of years, in holding things together; holding myself together, and then eventually putting things back, not together; for there is no going back, but picking up the pieces and creating a new life.

 1. A confidant.
 You need one friend who knows the minutiae of the whole thing.
 In the midst, you don’t have the energy for more than that, and it's fine to keep other friends at a distance for now.
 People will understand if you go underground for a while.